 All Directors are considered to have a good attendance record at Board and Committee meetings of the Company.
-The following table sets out the number of Directors' meetings (including Committee meetings) held during the year ended 31 January 2018 and the number of meetings attended by each Director.
+The following table sets out the number of Directors' meetings (including Committee meetings) held during the year ended 31 January 2019 and the number of meetings attended by each Director.
 In addition, Directors attended a number of ad hoc meetings during the year.

-MANAGEMENT

 AUDIT ENGAGEMENT NOMINATION

 BOARD COMMITTEE COMMITTEE COMMITTEE

-Meetings held in year: 5 3 1 3
+Meetings held in year: 5 3 1 2

-Ian Barby, Chairman 5 n/a 1 3
+lan Barby, Chairman 5 N/A 1 2

-Richard Brooman 5 3 1 3
+Richard Brooman 5 3 1 2

-Christopher Fletcher 5 3 1 3
+Christopher Fletcher 5 3 1 2

-Jane Lewis 5 n/a 1 3
+Jane Lewis 5 N/A 1 2

-Garth Milne 5 3 1 3
+Bridget Guerin (Appointed 8 May 2018) 4 2 N/A N/A

 Non-members of the Audit Committee may attend meetings by invitation from the Audit Committee Chairman, and during the year both Ian Barby and Jane Lewis attended the three meetings that took place.
-Bridget Guerin was not a Director during the year ended 31 January 2018.